Deltares/CoSMoS/docs/source/manual/modelcomponents.rst

 **Main Loop**

-In the main loop (blue box in Figure 2, :py:class:`cosmos.cosmos_main_loop.MainLoop`), the scenario file is read, cycle times are determined, meteo is downloaded, and the cosmos model loop (:py:class:`cosmos.cosmos_model_loop.ModelLoop`) is initiated with a scheduler.
+In the main loop (blue box in Figure 2, :py:class:`cosmos.cosmos_main_loop.MainLoop`), the scenario file is read, cycle times are determined, meteo is downloaded and collected, and the cosmos model loop (:py:class:`cosmos.cosmos_model_loop.ModelLoop`) is initiated with a scheduler.
 This scheduler starts the cosmos model loop based on the user-defined cycle time interval (forecast mode), or just once if ran in hindcast mode.